PrairieLearn/PrairieLearn/doc/externalGrading.md

 ## Writing questions

-To enable students to submit files, you can use one of PrairieLearn's file elements. `<pl_file_editor>` gives students an in-browser editor that they can use to write code. `<pl_file_upload>` allows students to upload files from their own computer.
+To enable students to submit files, you can use one of PrairieLearn's file elements. `<pl-file-editor>` gives students an in-browser editor that they can use to write code. `<pl-file-upload>` allows students to upload files from their own computer.
 For examples of both style of question, you can look at `PrairieLearn/exampleCourse/questions/fibonacciEditor` and `PrairieLearn/exampleCourse/questions/fibonacciUpload`.

 If you want to write your own submission mechanism (as a custom element, for instance), you can do that as well.
-We expect files to be present in a `_files` array on the `submitted_answers` object.
+We expect files to be present in a `_files` array on the `submitted_answers` dict.
 They should be represented as objects containing the `name` of the file and base-64 encoded `contents`.
 Here's an example of a well-formed `_files` array:

 ```json
 "_files": [